Aminah09-hub/data-science-journey/README.md

 ---

 ## 👋 About Me
-I'm [Your Name], passionate about turning data into insights.
-I started this journey [briefly why, e.g., "after a career switch from marketing"] to build real-world skills.
+I'm Aminah Dalhatu, passionate about turning data into insights.
+I started this journey to build real-world skills.
 Follow along as I tackle daily challenges, and feel free to fork or suggest improvements!

 ---